bengoechea/H2Q-Thermodynamic-Error-Mitigation/HARDWARE_VALIDATION.md

 The 895.72% average cross-code improvement reflects H²Q's ability to enhance syndrome decoding across different stabilizer code families without code-specific tuning.

+### Statistical Model for Combining Runs

+For operator_loschmidt_echo_70x1872, H²Q aggregates the 10 independent hardware runs using a shot‑weighted mean of the per‑run expectation values, so that runs with more shots contribute proportionally more to the final estimator.
+The reported uncertainty δX is the 95% confidence‑interval half‑width obtained by combining the empirical standard error of the shot‑weighted mean with an additive bound on systematic bias derived from the hysteresis filter and entropy‑based acceptance criterion.

 ---

 ## Key Metrics Explained